Download Careers360 App

 Homologous Series

 A group or series of living organisms in which each member consists of a group that acts similarly and different from each other by a constant unit forming a homologous series and hence, its members are often known as homologous.
 The members of the homologous series can be represented by a standard formula and the successive members differ from each other in the molecular formula by the CH2 unit.
-There are many homologous series in organic elements chemistry such as alkanes, alkenes, alkynes, haloalkanes, alkanols, amines, etc.
+There are many homologous series in organic element chemistry such as alkanes, alkenes, alkynes, haloalkanes, alkanols, amines, etc.

 What are Inorganic compounds?
 Inorganic compounds examples:

 The term organic refers to the chemical compounds that contain carbon atoms.
-Thus, the chemical branch of chemical research, which does not contain carbon-hydrogen atoms, is called ‘Inorganic Chemistry.’
+Thus, the chemical branch of chemical research, that does not contain carbon-hydrogen atoms, is called ‘Inorganic Chemistry.’
 In simple terms, it is the opposite of Organic Chemistry.
 Non-carbon-hydrogen bonding materials are metals, salts, chemical substances, etc. On this planet, it is known that there are about 100,000 Inorganic compounds.
 Inanimate chemistry tests the function of these compounds and their properties, their physical and chemical properties.

 The elements of the time table apart from carbon and hydrogen, come in a series of Inorganic compounds.
-Many elements are technically important: titanium, iron, nickel and copper, for example, are used in construction and electricity.
+Many elements are technically important: titanium, iron, nickel, and copper, for example, are used in construction and electricity.
 Second, flexible metals form many useful alloys, each with other metal components.

 Classification of Inorganic compounds

 Acids are those compounds that dissolve in water to form hydrogen ions or H + Ions.
 Examples of acids include Hydrochloric acid, citric acid, sulfuric acid, vinegar, etc. One example of an acidic reaction is shown below - Hydrochloric acid + water → H + Cl BasesA was a type of substance or substance that produced hydroxyl ions when stored in water.
-Foundations such as potassium hydroxide, calcium hydroxide, ammonia, sodium hydroxide produce OH- ions when dissolved in water.
+Foundations such as potassium hydroxide, calcium hydroxide, ammonia, Sodium Hydroxide produce OH- ions when dissolved in water.
 Potassium Hydroxide + H2O → K + OH

 Example of organic salt

-Salt As you may be familiar with the word 'Salt'.
+Salt as you may be familiar with the word 'Salt'.
 The substances found as a result of the reaction between the acid and the base are called Salt.
 Table sodium hydroxide salt is one of the most common examples of salt.

-Types of Reactions in inorganic compounds
+Types of Reactions in Inorganic Compounds

 There are about four types of Inorganic substances chemistry compounds namely combinations, decomposition, single migration and double evolving reactions.